astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     """
     ```

-2. Add this code with a string written in Monospace format above the definition of your task:
+2. Add the following code with a string written in monospace format:

     ```python
-    doc_task = """
+    doc_monospace_task = """
     If you don't like the suggested activity you can always just go to the park instead.
     """
     ```

-3. Add the following code with a string in JSON format above the definition of your task:
+3. Add the following code with a string in JSON format:

     ```python
     doc_json_task = """